 Now that the Miyakonojo autumn camp is over, how is his long-range hitting going?

-He plans to train independently with Masataka Yoshida in January of next year.
-Looking ahead to next season, he said enthusiastically, "I want to win the most hit, batting hitter, Golden Glove Award, and Best Nine."
-As a permanent regular, he is making solid preparations to perform well next season.
+He plans to train with Masataka Yoshida in January next year.
+Looking ahead to next season, he expressed his enthusiasm, saying, "I want to win the most hit, the batting hitter, the Golden Glove Award, and the Best Nine award."
+As an unshakeable regular player, he is steadily preparing to perform well next season.

 Interview and text by Yuta Iwashita